Blind Canadians say new rules to put sound on EVs don't go far enough | CBC News

 "Under 20 kilometres an hour, it sounds like a shushing sound."

-Camire, who spends the majority of his day driving at low speeds while ferrying his passengers around Ottawa, said he disabled the sound because it bothered him.
+Camire, who spends the majority of his day driving at low speeds while ferrying his passengers around Ottawa, said he turned off the sound because it bothered him.

-Camire says he doesn't agree with the proposed regulations, but that he would support voluntary alerting features like pedestrian horns.
+Camire said he doesn't agree with the proposed regulations but he would support voluntary alerting features like pedestrian horns, which emit more of a short chirp and are intended to be less startling than traditional horns.

 Greco said safety measures shouldn't be optional.